 If you are having a problem with your heating system and need to call in a professional, it is absolutely vital to be able to communicate with your HVAC Contractor in order to resolve the problem.
-Let’s go through some common lingo to help you ensure that your issues get dealt with.
+Let’s go through some common lingo to help you ensure your issues get dealt with.
 For ease of use, we’ll go in alphabetical order.

-Air handling unit – The indoor part of a heat pump or Air conditioning system that pumps air around the space to achieve the desired ambient temperature.
+Air handling unit – The indoor part of a heat pump or air conditioning system that pumps air around the space to achieve the desired ambient temperature.

 Boiler – Boilers heat water in a heat exchanger.
 Either the hot water or the steam from the hot water is pumped through radiators or in-floor systems to heat a space.